 Understanding Complications from Dog Bite Injuries

 A dog bite can result in injuries like lacerations or puncture wounds.
-These can, in turn, lead to serious complications, depending on the severity of the attack and any diseases the attacking dog may be carrying.
-Some of the complications victims could suffer as the result of a dog attack include:
+These can, in turn, lead to severe complications, depending on the severity of the attack and any diseases the attacking dog may be carrying.
+Some of the difficulties victims could suffer as the result of a dog attack include:

 - Infection.
 Dogs’ mouths are often filled with harmful bacteria such as staphylococcus, Pasteurella, and capnocytophaga.
-Tetanus is also a common bacterial infection that can result from dog bite injuries.
-Dogs can also suffer from a rabies viral infection, which can be transmitted to the bite victim and potentially cause serious or fatal damage to the nervous system if the infection is not treated quickly enough.
+Tetanus is also a common bacterial infection resulting from dog bite injuries.
+Dogs can also suffer from a rabies viral infection, which can be transmitted to the bite victim and potentially cause severe or fatal damage to the nervous system if the condition is not treated quickly enough.

 - Broken bones.
-Fractures are a common result of dog attacks, particularly in the hands and feet, and can lead to mobility issues and other disabilities.
+Fractures are typical of dog attacks, particularly in the hands and feet, and can lead to mobility issues and other disabilities.

 - Muscle and nerve damage and other soft-tissue injuries.
-These injuries can result in a permanent reduction in strength, range of motion, and fine motor control.
+These injuries can permanently reduce strength, range of motion, and fine motor control.

 - Death.
 Fatal injuries are possible if the attack is severe enough, particularly among small children, as dogs can more easily reach vital areas such as the face and neck.